-arning outcomes e learner will be able to: Assessment criteria The learner can: 6 Comply with the given contract information when supervising tunnelling activities to carry out the work efficiently to the required specification.
-6.1 Undertake supervision duties, complying with the given contract information, of the work activities to form tunnels ensuring the that the work is carried out efficiently to the required specification in at least one of the following occupational areas: - hand miner - shaft miner - tunnelling machine operator - machine tunnelling operative - spoil removal equipment operative - tunnel services operative - tunnel services operator - tunnel fitter's mate - tunnel fitter's mate - sprayed concrete lining tunnelling operative - pipejacking operative - micro-tunnelling operative - separation plant operative - specialist tunnelling occupations.
-6.2 Explain how to comply with the given contract information to supervise activities to form tunnels ensuring the work is carried out sufficiently to the required specification in the following occupational areas: - hand miner - shaft miner - tunnelling machine operator - machine tunnelling operative - spoil removal equipment operative - tunnel services operative - tunnel services operator - tunnel fitter's mate - tunnel fitter's mate - sprayed concrete lining tunnelling operative - pipejacking operative - micro-tunnelling operative - specialist tunnelling occupations.
+Learning outcomes Assessment criteria The learner will be able to: The learner can: 6 Comply with the given contract information when supervising tunnelling activities to carry out the work efficiently to the required specification.
+6.1 Undertake supervision duties, complying with the given contract information, of the work activities to form tunnels ensuring the that the work is carried out efficiently to the required specification in at least one of the following occupational areas: hand miner shaft miner tunnelling machine operator machine tunnelling operative spoil removal equipment operative tunnel services operative tunnel fitter's mate tunnel electrician's mate sprayed concrete lining tunnelling operative pipejacking operative micro-tunnelling operative separation plant operative specialist tunnelling occupations.
+6.2 Explain how to comply with the given contract information to supervise activities to form tunnels ensuring the work is carried out sufficiently to the required specification in the following occupational areas: hand miner shaft miner tunnelling machine operator machine tunnelling operative spoil removal equipment operative tunnel services operative tunnel transport operator tunnel fitter's mate tunnel electrician's mate sprayed concrete lining tunnelling operative pipejacking operative micro-tunnelling operative separation plant operative specialist tunnelling occupations.

-Learning outcomes The learner will be able to: Assessment criteria The learner can: The learner will be able to: The learner can: 6.3 Describe how to apply safe work practices, procedures and skills, relating to the supervision of the following methods of work and materials used to meet the specification: booking in and out of tunnels setting out lines and templates for shaft and tunnel excavations excavation of tunnels using different methods (by hand, machines, segments, sprayed concrete lining and by pipejacking) installing, using and moving permanent tunnel support and service systems installing, using, moving and removing temporary tunnel support and service systems installing, moving and removing spoil removal systems dealing with ground water and de-watering methods signalling the movement of loads, vehicles and machinery working with tunnel and shaft transport systems using hand tools, power tools and equipment working at height using access equipment team work and communication needs of other occupations associated with tunnelling.
+Learning outcomes The learner will be able to: Assessment criteria The learner can: The learner will be able to.
+6.3 Describe how to apply safe work practices, procedures and skills, relating to the supervision of the following methods of work and materials used to meet the specification: - booking in and out of tunnels - setting out lines and templates for shaft and tunnel excavations - excavations - excavation of tunnels using different methods (by hand, machines, segments, sprayed concrete lining and by pipejacking) - installing, using and moving permanent tunnel support and service systems - installing, using, moving and removing temporary tunnel support and service systems - installing, moving and removing spoil removal systems - dealing with ground water and de-watering methods - signalling the movement of loads, vehicles and machinery - working with tunnel and shaft transport systems - using hand tools, power tools and equipment - working at height - using access equipment team work and communication needs of other occupations associated with tunnelling.
 6.4 Explain why it is important to carry out the work efficiently to the required specification.